-Upon activation, if an AI rider is unlinked and behind all other riders from every other team, they must move towards the next closest rider.
-If they reach the next line, but still have PS to use, they must continue to use them up as efficiently as possible.
-With Lead and Break cards, this may mean moving out of line again.
+Upon activation, if an AI rider is unlinked, they must first use their PS to move into the lane with the next closest rider before beginning forward movement.
+If they reach the next line, but still have PS to use, they must still continue to use them up as efficiently as possible.
+With Lead and Break cards, this may mean unlinking and moving sideways, out of the line again.